ElshazlyA/Tango/README.md

 4. Step back and to the left with your left foot
 5. Right foot close to left foot

+## Shoes

+You need a specific tango shoe to be able to dance.

 ## Video on YouTube
 In the following video Leon and Kim will show you slowly and from all angles how it's done.
 Ready, bend your knees, go: